vyga81/Second-sprint/README.md

-### Description:
+### Description.
 This application Navigate through files.
 The app displays folder contents and allows users to:
-Login
+1.Login
-Logout
+2.Logout
-Create file
+3.Create file
-Upload image
+4.Upload image
-Download image
+5.Download image
-Delete file
+6.Delete file
-Navigate through folders.
+7.Navigate through folders.

 Used bootstrap@5.2.0 for already build in classes and styling, and make responsive for different devices.